get your free guide!

 Danielle

-I have been a professional peacebuilder for more than two decades.
-As the word “peace” increasingly appeared on my resume, I dedicated myself to learning and applying a wide range of peacebuilding approaches and tools that help communities heal, reconnect, and grow stronger together.
+I have been a professional peace builder for more than two decades.
+As the word “peace” increasingly appeared on my resume, I dedicated myself to learning and applying a wide range of peace building approaches and tools that help communities heal, connect, and grow stronger together.

-Based on my experience promoting peace and democracy around the world as an American diplomat, I know that all people, no matter their background, can contribute to the peacebuilding process right here in the United States.
-From grassroots peacebuilding activities to policy-level efforts, each step we take makes a difference.
+Based on my experience promoting peace and democracy around the world as an American diplomat, I know that all people can contribute.
+From grassroots peace building activities to advocating for institutional reforms, each step we take makes a difference.

-As a dedicated peacebuilder and American diplomat for over two decades, Danielle Reiff has been at the forefront of global peacebuilding efforts.
-She advocated for the rights and inclusion of marginalized groups and civil society in peace and conflict processes across several regions of the world.
+As a dedicated peace builder and American diplomat for over two decades, Danielle Reiff has been at the forefront of global peace building efforts.

 In this 2006 photo, Vincent Otti, then Deputy Chief of the Lord's Resistance Army (LRA), gives Sudan's then Vice President Riek Machar a list of LRA delegates to the peace talks between the LRA and Government of Uganda.
 (Photo: Matt Brown / AFP-Getty Images)

-During the period of instability caused by the Lord’s Resistance Army, the majority of northern Ugandans lived in camps for internally displaced persons while local government structures were disbanded.
+During the period of instability caused by the Lord’s Resistance Army, the majority of northern Ugandans lived in camps for internally displaced persons.
 As security returned to northern Uganda in 2006-2008, local governments needed to be re-established.
 In this picture, Danielle is monitoring a training of new local government officials on their roles and responsibilities.

 Learn how to be a peacebuilder in your life, your community, and beyond!
-This guide includes references to and resources from many organizations working to bridge divides in the U.S.
+Six Ways to Be a Peacebuilder includes references to and resources from many organizations working to bridge divides in the U.S.